 Substantial financial aid is needed by libraries in the nation's developing institutions if they are to overcome the many years in which they received little or no financial aid to support their educational programs.
-At the same time, major research libraries of the country need substantial financial aid if they are to continue to acquire the vast product of worldwide scholarship and make it available beyond their own academic communities.
+At the same time, major research libraries of the country need substantial financial aid if they are to continue to acquire the vast product of world-wide scholarship and make it available beyond their own academic communities.

-Funds for library materials and personnel, federal scholarships and loans, special grants, research grants and contracts, assistance in building programs, and tax exemptions for edproving the quality of higher education.
+Funds for library materials and personnel, federal scholarships and loans, special grants, research grants and contracts, assistance in building programs, and tax exemptions for educational institutions benefit the nation by improving the quality of higher education.
 The Higher Education Act has contributed immeasurably to the improvement of higher education by providing funds for library resources and facilities.